kopia/kopia/site/content/docs/Repositories/_index.md

 weight: 40
 ---

-A repository is a place where Kopia stores all its snapshot data.
-Kopia can currently connect to the following:
+A repository is a place where Kopia stores its snapshot data.
+Kopia currently supports the following storage backends:

 * [Google Cloud Storage](#google-cloud-storage)
 * [Azure Blob Storage](#azure)